Noryai/BE-Production-Challenge/README.md

 ## Overview

+ Your team was tasked with creating a backend for CRUD operations of some resources.
+They have come up with the models and a basic Flask app to manage it.
+However, the app is far from ready for production.

+### Technical Requisite
- Your team was tasked with bringing this web app closer to production grade level; As a production champion you have decided to take on the challenge and do the following:
+As a production champion you have decided to take on the challenge and do the following
- ## Technical Requisite

 1.  **Must** - Replace the sqlite db with a production grade db of your choice.
 2.  **Must** - Add an e-2-e test for the delete method *only* (let other team members follow your lead and implement the rest).